Skip to Main Content

 Business bank loans are generally available to business owners who can demonstrate that their company is in good financial health.
 It also helps if you have a solid credit rating.
 Most banks will review your credit profile and require a personal guarantee to secure funding.
 Banks offer common loan types, such as term loans and lines of credit, for larger amounts than online lenders typically do.

 Although business bank loans generally offer attractive terms, getting one is by no means guaranteed.
-In fact, the 2022 Small Business Credit Survey by the Federal Reserve Banks found that big banks only partially approved 68 percent of financing applications for small businesses.
+In fact, the 2023 Small Business Credit Survey by the Federal Reserve Banks found that big banks only approved 66 percent of applications compared to 76 percent for small banks.
 Sometimes, you may discover that an alternative is far more suitable for your company.
+Let’s dive into the pros and cons of business bank loans — and some alternatives — to find the right solution for your business.

 What is a bank business loan?